** PLEASE DESCRIBE THIS IMAGE ** ** PLEASE DESCRIBE THIS IMAGE **

 Publications

 The fungicide metalaxyl used to be very effective against P. infestans worldwide.
-However, the emergence of resistance to this compound has led to major problems in controlling late blight.
+However, the emergence of resistance to this compound has frustrated growers' ability to control late blight and other oomycete diseases.
+Using modern genomics-based tools, we have mapped the major gene determining resistance and developed assays for detecting resistance

-Phylogram of ABC transporter superfamily of P. infestans.
+Expression of ABC transporter superfamily of P. infestans upon exposure to different chemical and growth regimes.